 since we never expected the software to spread all over the world and last

-more than 30 years.
-I happened to be facing the wall that had a Muppets
+for decades.
+I happened to be facing the wall that had a Muppets calendar

-calendar on it, and since my children were such big fans of the Muppet Show
+on it, and since my children were such big fans of the Muppet Show I

 How about Kermit?
 Thirty years later (May 2011) I found

 the calendar page that I was looking at when I said that, you can see it on

 the left and you can click on it to see a bigger image.

 C-Kermit and IBM Mainframe Kermit are host-based packages with an unequaled range of versatility.
 Kermit 95 and MS-DOS Kermit are full-featured desktop communication software programs rivaling the quality of anything else on (or off) the market, except perhaps in flashiness of user interface: Kermit programs follow the text-mode prompt-and-command style of yesteryear, which is baffling to some people until they realize the advantages:

 And then in the thumbnails subdirectory, Ctrl-A to "select all" and drag to Photoshop (and then, if desired, drag the thumbnails back to the original directory with one mouse motion, or rename them back with one Kermit command).